 If you enjoyed Qasr Al-Kharanah, you will definitely enjoy this qasr.
 It was built around the same time as Al-Kharanah but used for a different purpose.
 It was a hammam.
 This building is very well-preserved and you will find lovely murals inside the reception hall and the bath complex.
 It is no surprise that this complex is a UNESCO World Heritage Site.

-I also saw loads of people using the mud from the lake and grease themselves with it.
-I didn’t try it myself, but loads of peeps are convinced that it helps calm down their psoriasis and reduces their back pain.
-You can even buy it in the stores around the Dead Sea for a pretty penny.
+We also saw loads of people using the mud from the lake and grease themselves with it.
+We didn’t try it ourselves, but it’s supposed to help calm down psoriasis and reduce back pain.
+Lots of people with sensitive skin visit the Dead Sea every few years, because it really helps reduce their skin problems.
+You can even buy the mud in the stores around the Dead Sea for a pretty penny.
 I even saw it on Amazon once.

 On a hot day wear a hat and sunglasses and bring lots of water, because there are little places with shade on site.